 Working out your options Working out your options pensions and ISAs Being tax efficient: The UK government wants citizens to be financially colf sufficient to be financially self-sufficient (otherwise it'll have to support them).
 It therefore offers various tax incentives to encourage people to save and invest.
 Two such ways are through pensions and ISAs.
 Years of saving The state pension Provided you meet certain criteria, such as making your National Insurance contributions, the government currently provides a state pension when you reach the qualifying age.
-In 2019/20 it is £168.60 per week.
+In 2017/18 it is £159.55 per week.
 Many people find this insufficient to cover basic expenses which is why they put money into a private pension.
 Also there is no guarantee that the state pension will be available by the time you retire, so don't rely on it!
 ISAs You can also save and invest your money tax efficiently through Individual Savings Accounts (ISAs).
 Many people sensibly use this as an extension to their pension pot.
 You have a certain allowance each year that you can put into an ISA and any interest, dividends or capital growth enjoys tax benefits.
 While ISAs are not as attractive as pensions in tax terms, they are much more flexible as you can access your savings at any stage.
 Junior ISA (JISA) You have to be 18 to have an ISA but parents and grandparents can set up a JISA for you if you're younger than this.
-The new Lifetime ISAs In 2017 the government introduced Lifetime ISAs for those 40 or under where you can save up to £4,000 per year and the government will give you a 25% bonus.
+The new Lifetime ISAs From 2017 the government introduced Lifetime ISAs for those 40 or under where you can save up to £4,000 per year and the government will give you a 25% bonus.
 That's £1,000 for free!
 This is a bit more restrictive than a normal ISA as the money can only be used towards your first home or your retirement.
 You can take your money out for other things but you will lose your bonus and any interest, so not such a good idea if you can help it.
 Pensions Phase 1: Building up your pension pot Salary A pension is basically a long-term During your working life you savings plan designed to support should be putting money into you financially when you stop your pension pot.
 Your employer working.
 You can keep various may also have a scheme to add types of investment inside a to your pension. pension including cash, bonds, The idea is that the value of shares and commercial property. these investments will grow over time, so that in the end Here's how a pension works: the pension pot is worth considerably more than the amount of money you put into it.
-Spending Saving
+Spending Saving Phase 2: Living off your pension When you stop working, your pension needs to support you for the rest of your life.
+In the same way that savings in a bank account earn interest, the investments in a pension usually generate some income.
+If you can survive only on the income, you can theoretically afford to live forever.
+If you eat into the capital, the size of your pot will decrease over the years.
+The trick is to make sure the value of your pension doesn't flatline before you do!
 Making a plan By now you should have some idea of where you want to get to and what you could do with your money.
 You're ready to start making a financial plan.